wangziling100/React-Template/README.md

 ### `Commit lint`
 It works not very well, may change later.

+## Files

+Some files you should change before you use this template, like package.json.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).